 Please click here to see a response to Removing Tape from a Vintage Photograph from the Smithsonian Institution

-Please click here to see a short piece on Sticky Tape Removal
+Please click here to see a short video on Sticky Tape Removal